w-korani/SICIA/README.md

 # SICIA: Seed Infection Coverage and Intensity Analyzer
-Image processing software for analyzing seed coverage infection,
+Image processing software for analyzing seed, leaf, stem, ... coverage infection,

 the program was designed mainly for analyze peanut seeds which infected by GFP-Aspergillus-flavus strain.